 Advanced Distance Sampling (online) 505.00 GBP

-Please complete the registration form below.
-Payment information will be forwarded to you on receipt of your registration form.
-Confirmation of a place on any workshop will follow once payment has been received.
+This is the link to the Online Payment Service.
+Confirmation of a place on the workshop will follow once payment has been received.

 Buckland ST, Anderson DR, Burnham KP, Laake JL, Borchers DL and Thomas L (2001) Introduction to Distance Sampling.
 Oxford University Press. https://global.oup.com/academic/product/introduction-to-distance-sampling-9780198509271.

 Buckland ST, Rexstad EA, Marques TA and Oedekoven CS (2015) Distance Sampling: Methods and Applications.
 Methods in Statistical Ecology.
 Springer International Publishing. https://doi.org/10.1007/978-3-319-19219-2.

 Laake JL, Borchers DL, Thomas L, Miller DL and Bishop JRB (2018) mrds: Mark-Recapture Distance Sampling.
 R package version 2.2.0. https://CRAN.R-project.org/package=mrds